RBeanz/PocketMoneyMaker/README.md

 # PocketMoneyMaker

-The following sites run a program where they pay little money for a very small part of your internet bandwidth.
+The following sites run a program where they pay little money for a very small part of your internet bandwidth.<p>
-It won't make you rich, but opposed to other sites which require you to fill forms, play games etc. these apps require no action from you at all after setting up - a true "Passive Income" :)
+It won't make you rich, but opposed to other sites which require you to fill forms, play games etc. these apps require no action from you at all after setting up - a true "Passive Income" :) <p>
-I created docker commands optimized for RaspberryPi 3/4
+I created docker commands optimized for RaspberryPi 3/4 <p>

 1. Sign up to one or more of the following sites
 2. Use your relevant identification in the docker commands